w3c/dpv/README.md

 Therefore, whenever adding a new term or changing existing ones, the following steps are recommended to update the DPV vocabulary and documentation:

 1. Make changes appropriately in the shared spreadsheet.
 The links to this are available to the DPVCG members.
+For others, please see the CSV files in `documentation_generator/vocab_csv`.
+Ideally, create an GitHub issue for discussions and follow ups.
 2. Use the [documentation-generator](https://github.com/w3c/dpv/tree/master/documentation-generator) tooling to download the spreadsheet, generate RDF, test it, generate HTML output.
 3. Manually inspect whether the changes have been made.
 Tools, scripts, and software in general can propogate errors silently.
 4. The variables and parameters in  [documentation-generator](https://github.com/w3c/dpv/tree/master/documentation-generator) tooling can be used to define the path where files are exported to can be set to the `dpv` repository to make changes in this directory.
 For e.g. `EXPORT_DPV_HTML_PATH = ~/code/dpvcg/dpv` will generate the HTML documentation in the `dpv` directory.